dan-the-fan/in-the-cmd/README.md

 open play.bat in a text editor and you'll see why.

 ### dude, why are there over 200 images in the program's folder?
-those are the images. yes, i am THAT humble.
+those are the frames for the video. yes, i am THAT humble.